Sir John Beresford, 1st Baronet

-Admiral Sir John Poo Beresford, 1st Baronet, (1766 – 2 October 1844) was a Royal Navy admiral, Second Sea Lord and Conservative Member of Parliament.
+Admiral Sir John Poo[sic] Beresford, 1st Baronet, (1766 – 2 October 1844) was a Royal Navy admiral, Second Sea Lord and Conservative Member of Parliament.

 Early life

 Beresford was born in 1766 at Waterford.
 He was an illegitimate son of George Beresford, 2nd Earl of Tyrone; as well as a number of legitimate half-siblings, Beresford was also brother to General William Beresford, 1st Viscount Beresford, another illegitimate son.
 Beresford was educated at Catterick Bridge in Yorkshire before he joined the Royal Navy in 1782.
 He was taken on as a protégé by Captain Lord Longford in the 74-gun ship of the line HMS Alexander, as a captain's servant.

 Naval career

 Early career

 In Alexander Beresford was employed for a year and a half, serving mostly on the Newfoundland and Leeward Islands stations.
 He joined the 32-gun frigate HMS Winchelsea as a midshipman on 13 May 1784, and subsequently served in that rank in the 74-gun ship of the line HMS Ganges and 28-gun frigate HMS Maidstone.
 In Maidstone he passed his examination for the rank of lieutenant on 7 October 1787.
 He was promoted to lieutenant on 4 November 1790 and was sent to join the 28-gun frigate HMS Lapwing in the Mediterranean Sea.
 When the French Revolution began Lapwing was busily employed in rescuing British citizens living abroad, and Beresford was sent ashore at Genoa and Turin to arrange the escape of a number of these residents.
 In order to evade capture while doing this, he disguised himself as a peasant.
 Having completed these tasks, Beresford was appointed to the 74-gun ship of the line HMS Resolution in 1794.
-Resolution was based on the North America Station as flag ship to Rear-Admiral George Murray, the commander-in-chief.
+Resolution was based on the North America Station as flagship to Rear-Admiral George Murray, the commander-in-chief.
 In November of the same year Murray promoted Beresford to commander and gave him command of the 16-gun sloop HMS Lynx.